linode/docs/docs/guides/tools-reference/tools/view-active-processes-with-procs/index.md

 ### Basic procs Usage

 On some systems, special characters can scramble the procs display.
-To avoid this problem, add the following line to your `.bashrc` file and then run the command `source ~/.bashrc`.
+To avoid this problem, add the following line to your `.bashrc` file.

 {{< file "~/.bashrc" aconf >}}
 export LESSCHARSET=utf-8
 {{< /file >}}

+Then, run the command `source ~/.bashrc` to initialize the changes.

 By default, `procs` displays the following fields:

-*   The process ID (PID).
+- The process ID (PID).
-*   The name of the user who owns the resource (User).
+- The name of the user who owns the resource (User).
-*   The filename of the terminal connected to standard input (TTY).
+- The filename of the terminal connected to standard input (TTY).
-*   The percentage of CPU the process is using (CPU %).
+- The percentage of CPU the process is using (CPU %).
-*   The percentage of memory the process is using (MEM %).
+- The percentage of memory the process is using (MEM %).
-*   The CPU time.
+- The CPU time.
-*   The command associated with the process (Command).
+- The command associated with the process (Command).
 Additional arguments or parameters are not displayed.

 To display basic information about all processes, use `procs` without any other commands.

     procs

 ![Basic procs output](procs-basic.png)

 To see the rest of the processes, use the `ENTER` key or scroll through the list using the `up` and `down` arrows.